jcamachado/gpu_practice/notes/computer_graphics.md

 Helps on creating quality texture
 R G B are translated to X Y Z
 So the blue value indicates the texture "depth", Z. And so on.

+Rough explanation
+But it has a limitation.
+The normal is pointing to the positive Z direction.
+So if the reflectiveness is in another axis, it will not display as well.
+Possibly we would need to change the normal of the object or the Normal mapping so they could align.